T0ine34/T0ine34/README.md

 - 👋 Hi, I’m @T0ine34
-- 👀 I’m interested in Python programming and web developpement
+- 👀 I’m interested in Python programming, web developpement (reactJs, Html, Javascript), NodeJs and many more !
 - 📫 How to reach me : antoine.buirey@gmail.com

-- I am currently making some differents projects
+- Languages / techologies used :
+-   Python
+-   Javascript
+-   NodeJs
+-   C/C++
+-   Qt
+-   ReactJs
+-   Python/Tkinter
+-   OpenGl
+  And more...

 <!---
 T0ine34/T0ine34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.